Soumyadeep-4704/E-commerce-sales-profitability-analysis/README.md

       * A new file named `final_report_data.csv` will be generated.
       * Open this file in **Microsoft Excel** to view the raw data for the dashboard.
+      * I've attached the screenshot of my worksheet for your reference.
      <img width="1468" height="787" alt="Screenshot 2025-10-23 at 8 27 12 PM" src="https://github.com/user-attachments/assets/cb95e6e9-b548-423f-b3ed-3e780a63c5bc" />